- What is the Counseling Center and who is eligible for services?

 - Can I receive a text reminder for my appointment?

-- Can I get a letter for a hardship withdrawal (or for DRS, etc.)?
+- Can I get a letter for a hardship withdrawal (or for reduced course load, DRS, etc.)?

 - Does the Counseling Center offer career counseling?